Alien5516788/Digital_clock/README.md

 # Time display

-A python script to show HOUR:MINUTE:SECOND as a 8 digit display in CLI.
+A python script to display HOUR:MINUTE:SECOND as a digital clock in CLI.